Breeder reactor: Nuclear waste

 In broad terms, spent nuclear fuel has three main components.
 The first consists of fission products, the leftover fragments of fuel atoms after they have been split to release energy.
 Fission products come in dozens of elements and hundreds of isotopes, all of them lighter than uranium.
 The second main component of spent fuel is transuranics (atoms heavier than uranium), which are generated from uranium or heavier atoms in the fuel when they absorb neutrons but do not undergo fission.
-All transuranic isotopes fall within the actinide series on the periodic table, and so they are frequently referred to as the actinides.
-The largest component is the remaining uranium which is around 98.25% uranium-238, 1.1% uranium-235, and 0.65% uranium-236.
+The actinide series on the periodic table runs from actinium to lawrencium and includes uranium as well as transuranic elements.
+The third and largest component is the remaining uranium which is around 98.25% uranium-238, 1.1% uranium-235, and 0.65% uranium-236.
 The U-236 comes from the non-fission capture reaction where U-235 absorbs a neutron but releases only a high energy gamma ray instead of undergoing fission.

 The physical behavior of the fission products is markedly different from that of the actinides.
 In particular, fission products do not undergo fission and therefore cannot be used as nuclear fuel.
 Indeed, because fission products are often neutron poisons (absorbing neutrons that could be used to sustain a chain reaction), fission products are viewed as nuclear 'ashes' left over from consuming fissile materials.
 Furthermore, only seven long-lived fission product isotopes have half-lives longer than a hundred years, which makes their geological storage or disposal less problematic than for transuranic materials.

-With increased concerns about nuclear waste, breeding fuel cycles came under renewed interest as they can reduce actinide wastes, particularly plutonium and minor actinides.
+With increased concerns about nuclear waste, breeding fuel cycles came under renewed interest as they can reduce actinide wastes, particularly plutonium and minor actinides such as neptunium, americium and curium.
 Breeder reactors are designed to fission the actinide wastes as fuel and thus convert them to more fission products.
-After spent nuclear fuel is removed from a light water reactor, it undergoes a complex decay profile as each nuclide decays at a different rate.
-There is a large gap in the decay half-lives of fission products compared to transuranic isotopes.
-If the transuranics are left in the spent fuel, after 1,000 to 100,000 years the slow decay of these transuranics would generate most of the radioactivity in that spent fuel.
-Thus, removing the transuranics from the waste eliminates much of the long-term radioactivity of spent nuclear fuel.
+For unreprocessed uranium-oxide spent nuclear fuel, Bodansky's 2006 review described a rapid initial decrease in radioactivity as short-lived fission products decay, followed by a more gradual decrease as actinides decay.

 Today's commercial light-water reactors do breed some new fissile material, mostly in the form of plutonium.
 Because commercial reactors were never designed as breeders, they do not convert enough uranium-238 into plutonium to replace the uranium-235 consumed.
 Nonetheless, at least one-third of the power produced by commercial nuclear reactors comes from fission of plutonium generated within the fuel.
 Even with this level of plutonium consumption, light water reactors consume only part of the plutonium and minor actinides they produce, and nonfissile isotopes of plutonium build up, along with significant quantities of other minor actinides.